CSEAMAN3/201-d5-class-demos/201-class-06/lab.md

     - totalDailyCookies - initialise this to number - the number is all your numbers from cookiesEachHour added together.

     Note: The properties above should have hard coded values at this stage.

+  In your html file:

+  - inside the body element nest a div and give it an id of container.

+  In your app.js file:

+  - at the top of the file declare a variable that get the div element by its id container

+  - create a render method inside your object that:
+    - performs dom manipulation to create:
+      - article - as a container
+      - h3 - store title
+      - ul for the list of hours and cookies sold
+      - a loop to create each list item